10 Mimosa Hostilis tenuiflora Seeds, 'Jurema' plant, Calif.

 More info on the Mimosa page.

 Photo Notes: One photo of the mimosa stem is from a plant that I grew.
-The mimosa hostilis tree is from a WBTC customer in Texas who grew this five-year-old tree from one of my seeds, the one surviving plant from a pack of 20 original seeds.
-He said it has survived several frosts and a major hurricane.
+The mimosa hostilis tree photo is from a WBTC customer in Texas who grew this five-year-old tree from one of my seeds, the one surviving plant from a pack of 20 original seeds.
+He said it has survived several frosts and a major hurricane, so far.
 It flowered in the fifth year.
 Mimosa can be pruned to adapt to different shapes and environments, into a trellised vine or a compact bush or even a small tree.
-Normally they climb straight up.
+Normally they climb straight up like a vine.